4 mins read

 7. Better coping skills during hardships and times of stress

 As I mentioned, I like to write things out the old-fashioned way.
 Writing is therapeutic for me, but please do whatever feels natural to you.
-Below are my thoughts and feelings from my journal from December 13, 2019.
+Below are my thoughts and feelings from my December 13, 2019 journal.

 I started to let negative thoughts in my head discredit the incredible life experiences I've had in the past ten years, but that is because I didn't start the past ten years with clarity, vision, or the realization of how amazing a deliberate creator I can be.
 These past ten years gave me so much that I didn't even know I needed.
 Despite that, the universe was on my side in helping me find my way.